nano-jag/nano-jag/README.md

 By no means and standards, I am a software engineer, a CAD specialist, a Marketing strategist, or a Product UI-UX designer.
 But, I do exhibit those traits when required.
 I needed it so I am invested in learning it everyday.

 I Co-Founded a startup *NanoKinetics Research Labs* (2016-2022) to collectively use engineering and existing technologies to create useful solutions in domains that affect our health and wellbeing (like curbing counterfeit food products, medicines, etc.).
+Otherwise, I would have finished by PhD in Nanophotonics (Physics).

 Working on the Startup, starting from nothing, taught me many things that I always yearned for while studying at University or working at Fraunhofer Institute.
 I had used programming for computational modeling and image analysis, but when I always believed research should empower creation of customer facing products and not only result in journal publications or dissertations and die within 4 walls.